PREVIOUS: Anger Types, #2

 SITE: “The uses of Anger” + Richard Prior story

 BOOKs: “8 Keys to Eliminating Passive Aggressiveness“– Andrea Brandt

-BASIC purpose of anger: To manage internal & external stimuli (PPT) which produce emotions of fear, hurt or frustration in us
+BASIC purpose of anger: To manage internal & external stimuli (PPT) and is a response to situations that produce fear, hurt or frustration.

-NEURO-PLASTICITY can correct negative Beliefs which modify painful Emotions:
+NEURO-PLASTICITY can correct negative Beliefs which will modify painful Emotions: